metadb-project/metadb/doc/get-started-developing.md

 ```
 host$ vagrant up
 ```
-If `vagrant up` fails with "Call to virConnectOpen failed: Failed to connect socket to '/var/run/libvirt/libvirt-sock': No such file or directory", that most likely means that you forgot to install Vagrant: see above.
+If `vagrant up` fails with "Call to virConnectOpen failed: Failed to connect socket to '/var/run/libvirt/libvirt-sock': No such file or directory", that most likely means that you forgot to install VirtualBox: see above.

 Once the VM is running, you can enter it and check that it's running Okapi by asking it for its version number:
 ```